by Martin White

 Some of the other options available may seem daunting or even irrelevant to the novice or casual user, but once understood can provide invaluable tools in controlling how type appears in our layouts.

-Below are some simple explainations of some of the standard text formatting options avaiable, supported by images from the tutorial video 'Typographic Principles - Essentials' available to view at the excellent lynda.com (subscription required.)
+Below are some simple explanations of some of the standard text formatting options avaiable, supported by images from the tutorial video ‘Typographic Principles – Essentials’ available to view at the excellent lynda.com (subscription required.)

 The x-height is the height of a font’s main body – not including ascenders (see number 6 below) or descenders (see number 7) – i.e. the height of an ‘x’.